USS Harry S. Truman: 2015

 On 21 December, Djibouti President Ismail Omar Guelleh visited USS Harry S. Truman stationed near the Yemeni island of Berim.
-On 26 December while transiting the Straight of Hormuz, several unguided rockets fired by Iran landed about 1500 yd away from Harry S. Truman, which was traveling with the destroyer Bulkeley and the Provence.
+On 26 December while transiting the Strait of Hormuz, several unguided rockets fired by Iran landed about 1500 yd away from Harry S. Truman, which was traveling with the destroyer Bulkeley and the Provence.
 Iran had announced over maritime radio it was carrying out tests "only 23 minutes before" and was criticized by the U.S. Central Command for "Firing weapons so close to passing coalition ships and commercial traffic within an internationally recognized maritime traffic lane."

 On 29 December, Harry S. Truman began launching strikes against the Islamic State group.
 By mid-April 2016, aircraft of Carrier Air Wing Seven operating from the carrier had dropped 1,118 pieces of ordnance in operations against the group, surpassing a record of 1,085 pieces that was set by aircraft assigned to USS Theodore Roosevelt in 2015.

 2016

 On 12 January, an unarmed Iranian drone flew directly over Harry S. Truman in international waters and took "precise" photos, according to state television in the Islamic Republic.
 In the first half of 2016, Harry S. Truman, as flagship of Carrier Strike Group 8, carried out an eight-month air operation deployment against ISIL from the Eastern Mediterranean as part of Operation Inherent Resolve.
 On 3 June, F/A-18 Hornets launched from Harry S. Truman conducted air strikes against ISIS targets from the eastern Mediterranean.
 It was the first time the U.S. Navy had conducted strike missions in the Middle East from the Mediterranean Sea since flying operations against the Iraqi military in 2003.

 CVW-1 was reassigned to Harry S. Truman.
 On 25 August, she entered NNSY for her "10-month" PIA that is "expected to be completed" a year after work officially begins on 27 September.